Chaika9/SylphTransport/README.md

 ~~ Like UDP, the wind carries information, but sometimes it gets lost.

-Simple, message based, allocation free MMO Scale UDP networking in C#.
+Simple, message based, allocation free MMO Scale UDP networking in C++.
 And without wind magic.
 <br>Designed for an Epitech project (UDP required)

 Sylph was designed with the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle) in mind.